discretize/discretize-guides/fractals/thaumanova-reactor/index.md

 After all four colliders are disabled, use `/gg` to reset any cooldowns and resurrect directly at the Thaumanova Anomaly console.
 Activate it to teleport up and stack <Boon name="might"/>.
 During the fight, try to stack as much as possible on one or two adjacent platforms but don't die from <Instability name="Social Awkwardness"/> if it is present.

-Alternate the special _Hex Shield_ skill between players for her _Gaze_ attack (the beam dissolving the platforms) and the _Cosmic Instability_ debuff (occuring after 50% health).
+Alternate the special _Hex Shield_ skill between players for her _Gaze_ attack (the beam dissolving the platforms) and the _Cosmic Instability_ debuff (occurring after 50% health).
 The _Flux Bomb_ debuff will also cause nearby platforms to disappear.
 </GridItem>

 <GridItem sm="4">
 <Tabs>
 <Tab specialization="Revenant">
-It is favorable to run <Skill name="Legendary Renegade Stance"/> / <Skill name="Legendary Centaur Stance"/> for projectile absorbtion of the Anomaly's attacks from 50% health with <Skill name="Protective Solace"/>.
+It is favorable to run <Skill name="Legendary Renegade Stance"/> / <Skill name="Legendary Centaur Stance"/> for projectile absorption of the Anomaly's attacks from 50% health with <Skill name="Protective Solace"/>.
 </Tab>
 </Tabs>
 </GridItem>